RosettaCommons/tools/coding_util/iwyu/README.md

 into forward header inclusion are straightforward.
 But some forward declarations are in header names which are not autodiscoverable.
 The `IWYU_nonstandard_fwd.txt` lists these.
-Needed additions to this file should be obvious, as the `run_iwyu.py` script should print `WARNING: Can't find forward header file:` for potnetial files.
+Needed additions to this file should be obvious, as the `run_iwyu.py` script should print `WARNING: Can't find forward header file:` for potential files.
 NOTE: Please don't list regular hh files here - it's almost always worth making a fwd.hh file if one doesn't already exists.

 `IWYU_forced_subs.txt` -- IWYU sometimes wants to expose internal implementation files.
 The forced sub file lists internal implementation files and the public file which should be included instead.
 (Note that the Rosetta.imp should theoretically take care of this, but it doesn't always.)

+*Common Errors/Warnings*

+`WARNING: Can't find forward header file:` -- Add a forward header for the given symbol.
+If a forward header for the symbol already exists, you can add the translation to `IWYU_nonstandard_fwd.txt`

 *Output*